-Our highly skilled Fraud team are here to take the worry off your hands.
+Our highly skilled Criminal Defence team are here to take the worry off your hands.
 We can provide an initial telephone consultation to see how we can assist in your case.
-For more information, please call Gary Broadfield on 0161 833 1411 or email Gary.Broadfield@cartwrightking.co.uk.
+For more information, please call 0808 168 5550.

-If you are accused of acts such as those above then you may have conspired to defraud and you could be faced with serious prosecution.
-If you have been deceived into committing a fraudulent act on the behalf of others, then one would hope that the prosecuting agency (CPS, SFO, HMRC, NCA etc.) would not prosecute as you will be deemed to be a victim as part of the conspiracy to defraud.
-However you may have been caught up or positioned in a potential conspiracy, you should take advice from a solicitor as soon as you are able.
+If you are accused of acts such as those above then you may have conspired to defraud and you could be faced with serious prosecution, however you may have been deceived into committing a fraudulent act on the behalf of others.
+If you may have been caught up or positioned in a potential conspiracy, you should take advice from a solicitor as soon as possible.

 What punishment could you face?

 If you have been charged with conspiracy to defraud, your hearing will ultimately take place in a Crown Court where you could potentially receive a maximum sentence of 10 years imprisonment, an unlimited fine and confiscation proceedings.
-In order for this to happen, the burden is on the prosecution to prove that you have acted dishonestly, which rules out somebody who did not know that they were committing a fraud and have essentially been used as the ‘fall guy’.
+In order for this to happen, the burden is on the prosecution to prove that you have acted dishonestly.

 How we can help